Kapil Dev took his first Test wicket on the last day of his debut match © Getty Images

 The rest of the Test

 Zaheer and Miandad eventually added 255 for the fourth wicket before the former was claimed by Prasanna for 176.
 Miandad, however, remained unbeaten on 154.
-He received considerable support from Imran Khan, and at the end, from Sarfraz Nawaz; Mushtaq eventually declared at a safe 503 for 8: Chandra finished with 4 wickets and Bedi with 3.
+He received considerable support from Imran Khan, and towards the end, from Sarfraz Nawaz; Mushtaq eventually declared at a safe 503 for 8: Chandra finished with 4 wickets and Bedi with 3.

 India began well, with Gavaskar adding 97 with Chetan Chauhan, 50 with Surinder Amarnath, and 101 with Gundappa Viswanath before eventually falling for 89.
 Viswanath and Dilip Vengsarkar then added 156 more.
 Once Viswanath fell, the Indians went out on an all-out attack as the wickets fell in a heap.